-Sergio Reyes of Tacos Friday opened up his Food Truck in the midst of the pandemic.
+Sergio Reyes of Tacos Friday opened up his Food Truck amid the pandemic.
 Photo courtesy of Tacos Friday.

 A grim reality of this ongoing pandemic is learning about a business we love shutting its doors.
 I've done, and continue to do my fair share of online shopping to help keep businesses afloat.
 Just ask my husband.
-Actually, don't ask him.
+Don't ask him.
 I hide the boxes when they show up.

 Every day is Taco Tuesday at Tacos Friday.
 Photo courtesy of Tacos Friday.